 Moneta is a privately held holding company registered in the Cayman Islands.
 Moneta and the Moneta Community are on a mission to enable Tokenization, Fractionalization, Monetization, and Optimization of Real World Assets (RWA) by building an ecosystem to ensure Tokenization success.
 The Moneta company is building a portfolio of companies and assets under management.
-Subsidiaries of Moneta include Monetaforge and Vi Holdings SPC.
+Moneta is the parent company of Monetaforge.